Louisiana is best known for great inshore (think redfish!) and offshore saltwater fishing.

 Fishing licenses can be obtained in person at LDWF offices throughout the state.
 These offices can provide assistance and answer any questions related to fishing licenses.
 To find the nearest Louisiana Department of Wildlife and Fisheries office, visit the official LDWF website.

-The LDWF offers online license purchasing through their official website.
+The LDWF offers online license purchasing through its official website.
 Purchasing a license online provides a convenient and secure way to obtain a fishing license from the comfort of your home.
 Visit the LDWF website and follow the instructions provided on the “Buy a License” page.

 If you purchase your license online (via smartphone, laptop, tablet, etc.), you will not receive a license in the mail.
-You will receive a text with a temporary authorization number and an email with the temporary authorization number and a PDF of your licenses, which you can print and/or save to the electronic device you take fishing.
+You will receive a text with a temporary authorization number an email with the temporary authorization number and a PDF of your licenses, which you can print and/or save to the electronic device you take fishing.

 Walmart and other Retail Outlets

 Fishing licenses are available at various retail outlets across Louisiana, including Walmart stores, sporting goods stores, and hardware stores.
 To find a nearby retailer, refer to the LDWF’s list of license sales locations.
 Note that you can’t purchase a license online from Walmart.

 What Happens With Louisiana Fishing License Fees?

 The fees collected from fishing licenses in Louisiana are used to support conservation efforts, fisheries management, habitat restoration, and recreational opportunities.
 These fees play a crucial role in ensuring the sustainability of Louisiana’s fishery resources.

 Does Louisiana Have Reciprocal License Arrangements With Neighboring States?